sukumarsengott/aws-container-devsecops-workshop/docs/04-testing.md

 ```

 !!! info "Embedded clear text secrets"
-    **Description**: Many applications require secrets to enable communication with other serivces or backend components.
+    **Description**: Many applications require secrets to enable communication with other services or backend components.
 When an application is packaged into an image, these secrets can be embedded directly into the image.
 This creates a security risk in which anyone with access to the image can easily obtain the secrets.

     **Fix**: Remove secrets from source code and leverage a secure solution for managing secrets like
     <a href="https://aws.amazon.com/secrets-manager/" target="_blank">AWS Secrets Manager</a>